Abraham1999/Houzez/README.md

 ![](./src/assets/images/houzez.png)

-# ABOUT ME

-My name is Abraham Kolawole.

 # About the project

 Houzez is a property website designed to manage properties, catered to both buyers and sellers.
 Built using React, Tailwind CSS, and JSON Server for data handling, it offers a user-friendly interface and simple functionalities for seamless property management and booking.

-## Task management

-Having a Trello board was super helpful.
-It organized the process of programming and reduced scope creep.

-## Codebase structure

-After creating the tasks on the trello board, i focused on the project structure.
-I wanted to makes sure almost all the code was reuseable.

 ## Project architecture

 ![](./src/assets/images/architecture.png)

-## TIME FOR DEMO!!!!

 # Getting Started